Closed

 Processing and Agreement

-- A decision is issued within 30 business days after a complete application is received.
+- The Ministry sends a decision letter with the compensation value within 30 business days after a complete application is submitted.

 Additional information

-- An injured animal or carcass must be present for compensation.
+- An injured animal or carcass must be present for a claim to be eligible.

 Contacts